acebot712/the-nothing-app/docs/guidebook/README.md

 "The Nothing App" is a luxury mobile application that sells, well, nothing—but with style.
 The app's premium tiers and exclusive features showcase modern mobile development patterns, including:

-- React Native with TypeScript for type-safe development
+- React Native with TypeScript for type-safe developmen
-- Expo for cross-platform building and deployment
+- Expo for cross-platform building and deploymen
 - Supabase for backend services and real-time data
 - Stripe for payment processing
 - Authentication, navigation, state management, and more